Aquila

 WEAPONS

 • Sword: The soldiers employed wooden swords and round wickerwork shields, both double the weight of normal service equipment.
-Practice involved attacking six foot wooden stakes.
+Practice involved attacking six-foot wooden stakes.
 As a recruit’s experience grew, standard service swords and shields were issued.

 • Pilum: Soldiers trained with a heavier than normal weight pilum.
 They developed arm strength and marksmanship by targeting stakes.
 After the soldiers had become comfortable with their practice pila, they were issued service models.